winitzki/sofp/README.md

 At the same time, a software engineer hoping to understand the foundations of functional programming will find no mention of the concepts of foldable, filterable, applicative, or traversable functors in any books on category theory, including books intended for programmers.
 And yet, these concepts are necessary to formalize such foundationally important operations as `fold`, `filter`, `zip`, and `traverse` -- operations that functional programmers use every day in their code.

-For this reason, programmers have written many online tutorials for each other, trying to explain these concepts.
+To compensate for the lack of AFTT textbooks, programmers have written many online tutorials for each other, trying to explain the theoretical concepts necessary for practical work.
-There are the infamous "monad tutorials", but also tutorials about applicative functors, traversable functors, and so on.
+There are the infamous "monad tutorials", but also tutorials about applicative functors, traversable functors, free monads, and so on.
 These tutorials tend to be very hands-on and narrow in scope, limited to one or two specific questions and specific applications.
 Such tutorials usually do not present a sufficiently broad picture and do not illustrate deeper connections between these mathematical constructions.

-Perhpas the best selection of AFFT material can be found in the [Haskell wikibooks](https://en.wikibooks.org/wiki/Haskell).
+Perhpas the best selection of AFTT tutorial material can be found in the [Haskell wikibooks](https://en.wikibooks.org/wiki/Haskell).
-However, these tutorials are incomplete and limited to explaining the use of Haskell.
+However, those tutorials are incomplete and limited to explaining the use of Haskell.
-They are not suitable as a first introduction or as a reference on AFFT.
+Many of them are suitable neither as a first introduction nor as a reference on AFTT.

 Existing textbooks on type theory and formal logic present quite a few intricacies of domain theory and proof theory -- which is a lot of information that practicing programmers will have difficulty assimilating and yet will have no hope of ever applying in their daily work.